Benghazi: Culture

 Benghazi is one of the cultural centres of Libya and is a base for tourists, visitors and academics in the region.
 Throughout its history, Benghazi has developed with a certain level of independence from the more Maghreb oriented capital Tripoli.
 This has influenced the city, and as such, the cultural atmosphere in Benghazi is more Arab in nature than that in Tripoli.
-An influx immigrants including Egyptian, Iraqi, Palestinian, Sudanese and Syrian immigrants have also influenced the city's culture to a certain extent in recent years.
+An influx of immigrants including Egyptian, Iraqi, Palestinian, Sudanese and Syrian immigrants have also influenced the city's culture to a certain extent in recent years.

 The city centre contains a few local theatres, as well as the Dar al-Kutub National Library in Al-Funduq, where the works of popular local novelists like Sadeq Naihoum and Khalifa al-Fakhri can be found.
 Different architectural styles attest to the different empires that have controlled the city throughout history.
 Sport is also important in the city; two of Libya's most successful football clubs are based in Benghazi.